Looking for credit report repair steps you can take to improve your score?

 One additional way you can apply leverage is to post negative reviews for these creditors or collection agencies.
 If they have posted incorrect information about you on your credit report, and you have tried to work with them to correct it, you have every right to review them online.

-As with any communication, I always recommend you be the following:
+As with any credit report repair communication, I always recommend you be the following:

 - Honest (if you only tell the truth in life, it makes everything that much simpler)